 Lab Mix Health

-While mix breed dogs may be in better shape from a genetic point of view, they can still be susceptible to the diseases carried by their parents, especially if those diseases are common in both breeds.
-So it’s important to find a good breeder that has health tested the parents of your puppy before mating took place.
+Mix breed dogs can still be susceptible to the diseases carried by their parents.
+Especially if those diseases are common in both breeds.
+So it’s important to find a good breeder that has health tested the parents of your puppy.

 The Labrador Site Founder